pswee001/html-css/sections/create_site.md

 - One heading
 - One paragraph
 - One image
-- A menu or navigation bar that links to your Home and About pages
+- A menu that links to your Home, About, and Research pages

 Think about the order of your content as you assemble the body of your page.